Louisiana Red: Early career

+Later career

+Like many other blues musicians, Minter long struggled to make a living in his native country, so in the early 1980s he moved to Germany where, to his delight, he found audiences far more receptive to his elemental sound.
+He lived in Hanover, Germany, from 1983.

 In 1994, Louisiana Red fused the blues with the urban Greek music of the bouzouki player Stelios Vamvakaris, on the album Blues Meets Rembetika.
 He continued to tour, including regular returns to the United States, until his death.
 In 2011, Louisiana Red released the album Memphis Mojo, to broad public acclaim.

+Personal life

+Minter married a woman named Ealase in 1963.
+Together they raised three children.
+Ealase died of cancer in 1973.

+His second marriage was to folk singer and civil rights activist Odetta in 1977.
+Minter separated from her in 1983 to pursue his career in Germany.

+In 1984 he married Dora, a German-Ghanaian woman who acted as his manager later in life.
+Minter adopted Dora’s two sons and together they resided in Hanover, Germany.

 Death

-Michael Messer noted on February 25, 2012, "I am very sorry to be bringer of such sad news that my dear friend, Louisiana Red, died this morning.
+English slide guitarist Michael Messer noted on February 25, 2012, "I am very sorry to be bringer of such sad news that my dear friend, Louisiana Red, died this morning.
 He had a stroke on Monday and had been in a coma."
 He died in Hanover, aged 79.